mario-to-lowercase/MicroDoc/pages/server-configuration.md

 ## 🔥 Firebase Hosting Configuration

-If you're deploying Microblog to Firebase Hosting, create a `firebase.json` file with:
+If you're deploying MicroDoc to Firebase Hosting, create a `firebase.json` file with:

 ```json
 {